Setting up ID checkpoints to spot “fake members” at your organization? Data suggest that you may be doing more harm than good.

 This is a good – and obvious – place to start: What are the most dissatisfying elements of the member experience?
 IMPACTS surveyed premium members (defined as persons who have purchased an annual membership to a cultural organization costing $250 or more within the past 12 months) to better understand the nature and hierarchy of member “dissatisfiers.”

-The data comes from the ongoing National Awareness, Attitudes & Usage Study of US Visitor-Serving Organizations, and contemplates the perceptions and behaviors of more than 98,000 visitors to 224 visitor-serving organizations of various types and sizes.
+The data comes from the ongoing National Awareness, Attitudes & Usage Study of US Visitor-Serving Organizations, and contemplates the perceptions and behaviors of more than 98,000 visitors (at this point in time) to 224 visitor-serving organizations of various types and sizes.
 For this component of the analysis, 1,096 “premium” members to these organizations responded to open-ended questions to identify the most dissatisfying aspect of their member experience.
 A consequent lexical analysis process organized these responses by general consideration, and these same considerations were presented to the studied members who were then asked to rank from 1-10 the considerations in terms of relative dissatisfaction (with 1 being the most dissatisfying aspect and 10 being the least dissatisfying aspect).
 The Mean Value is the average ranking that the member respondents assigned to each consideration.

 It makes sense that “proving identity” is among the most dissatisfying aspects of the member experience: “You know my name when you call me at home to ask for money.
 But you forget my name AND imply that I am trying to deceive you when I visit – a benefit for which I paid several times more than regular admission!”
 Exaggerated?
 Maybe (or maybe not), but let’s be honest: A premium member making this hypothetical statement would have an excellent point!